Rossa (singer): 2020–2023: Masih and Another Journey : The Beginning

-2024–present: All Access To Rossa 25 Shining Years and Here I Am
+2024–present: All Access To Rossa 25 Shining Years and Asmara Dansa

-Following the success of her previous album and concert, Rossa released a documentary in 2024 titled All Access to Rossa: 25 Shining Years.
-The film premiered in Indonesian cinemas on August 1, 2024, and was subsequently released in Malaysia, Brunei Darussalam, and Singapore on October 18, 2024.
-Produced over three years by Inspire Pictures, in collaboration with Time International Films and Sinemaku Pictures, the documentary became the best-selling documentary by an Indonesian solo singer, drawing over 64,731 viewers.
-The documentary is set to stream globally on Netflix starting January 1, 2025.
-For the film's soundtrack, Rossa collaborated with Ariel (Noah) to record a new rendition of her 1996 hit single Nada-Nada Cinta.
+In 2024, Rossa released a documentary titled All Access to Rossa: 25 Shining Years.
+The film premiered in Indonesian cinemas on 1 August 2024 and was subsequently screened in Malaysia, Brunei Darussalam, and Singapore on 18 October 2024.
+Produced over three years by Inspire Pictures in collaboration with Time International Films and Sinemaku Pictures, it drew more than 64,000 cinema viewers, becoming the most-watched documentary by an Indonesian solo artist.
+The film began streaming globally on Netflix on 1 January 2025.
+For its soundtrack, Rossa recorded a new version of her 1996 single “Nada-Nada Cinta” with Ariel of Noah.

-In May and June 2025, Rossa held a major concert titled "Here I Am" at Indonesia Arena in Jakarta and Axiata Arena in Bukit Jalil, Malaysia.
-The concert will continue in Singapore the following month.
-This concert will mark the biggest concert of Rossa's career, serving as a milestone event leading up to her 30th anniversary in the music industry in 2026.
-This concert became the most explorative performance by an Indonesian diva, featuring the highest ticket prices ever for a solo Indonesian artist at the stadium level, held in two countries: Indonesia (IDR 10 million) and Malaysia (RM 5,000).
+In May and June 2025, Rossa held a concert titled Here I Am at Indonesia Arena in Jakarta, attended by 12,000 people, and at Axiata Arena in Bukit Jalil, Malaysia, by 10,000 attendees.
+The concerts were noted as a major milestone leading up to her 30th career anniversary in 2026 and featured some of the highest-priced tickets for an Indonesian solo artist at stadium-level venues in both countries: in Indonesia and in Malaysia.

+On 19 October 2025, Rossa released her first EP, Asmara Dansa.
+The EP serves as a tribute to regional musicians Chrisye and Sheila Majid.
+She later promoted the release through a roadshow titled Asmara Dansa across several Indonesian cities, attracting more than 17,000 attendees.

+Personal life

+In 2004, Rossa married Surendro Prasetyo, a member of the band Padi, known as Yoyo.
+The couple divorced in 2009.
+They have one son, born in 2006, of whom Rossa was granted custody following the divorce.